 Once home to ‘Harry Hotspur’, immortalised as a rebel lord by Shakespeare, and bane of Scottish raiders this hilltop castle has excellent views over the River Coquet and surrounding countryside.
 With the quaint town and sandy beach nearby, Warkworth is a delightful place.

 If you’re looking for a short walk, click here.
 Click on the ‘map page’ to see the exact walk as it’s easier to understand than the written instructions.

 Standing against a backdrop of sheer cliffs and rolling fog, these ruined castle walls are only accessible by foot.

-In order to get to Dunstanburgh you must park at Craster (paying car park) and walk.
+In order to get to Dunstanburgh, you must park at Craster (paying car park) and walk.
 It’s a very easy walk and doesn’t take long at all, maybe 20 minutes.
-If you’re lucky you’ll bump into the very cute calves that are put out for pasture there.
+If you’re fortunate you’ll bump into the adorable calves that are put out for pasture there.

 There’s not a huge amount to see within the castle walls, although they were vast and you can still imagine how grand it must have been.
 Our kids and dog had a great time down on the rocks to the front of the castle and we even found a pair of Arctic Tern nesting.

 If the walk from Craster is not enough you could try this longer circular 6m/10km hike to Low Newton.